-The Micro Platform is a cloud platform for API driven development.
+The Micro Platform is a fully managed cloud platform for Micro services.

 The Platform provides Micro as a Service.
 We take the open source Micro framework (v3 and beyond) and host it as a service in the cloud.
 Think managed kubernetes, elasticsearch, etc or how we prefer to see it git and github.
 Git is a phenomenal tool for distributed version control and GitHub provides essentially git hosting as a service.

 We’re starting with a Developer plan focused on small teams and individuals.
 You likely don’t want to manage infrastructure and want to focus on Go based microservices development in the cloud.
 That’s what we’re here for.
 Where Netlify is the frontend.
 Micro is the backend and Micro Platform is the host.

 We’re offering a free Developer plan to start which provides the following:

 - Public API endpoints